solarwinds/appoptics-apm-node/guides/lambda-configuration.md

 ```

 ## even more manual installation
-- create your own layer that includes the appoptics-apm-code? this is complicated as it involves
+- create your own layer that includes the appoptics-apm code? this is complicated as it involves
 building the bindings agent in an amazon linux container. punt.

 ## fine tuning